jakeholtz/marvel/README.md

 File has two bugs:
  - Issue with input binding after pressing a button.
 It's recommended to just write over old input.
 (FIXED 3/30)
- - Drop Down menu in "Review Your Survey" section should be optimized
+ - Drop Down menu in "Review Your Survey" section should be optimized (IMPROVED 3/30)

  Recommendatations:
  - Open with Google Chrome with Page Size at 100%